Follder/landing-page_inlift/README.md

 ## Project timeline

-This commercial project was created by order of the advertising agency Inlift with the aim of attracting new customers and optimizing communication with customers, namely:
+This commercial project was created by order of the advertising agency "Inlift" with the aim of attracting new customers and optimizing communication with customers, namely:
-- Current price list
+- Show current price list
 - An order form that sends a request to Telegram

 ## Technologies Used